diegotorres03/web-components-repository/docs/step-by-step.md

   </data-set>
   ...
 ```
-And lets add a logout button with the matching id.
-In the `app-layout` on the `header` slot, lets add the button inside the nav tag
+Lets also add a logout button with the matching id.
+In the `app-layout` on the `header` slot, lets add the button inside the `nav` tag:
 ```html
   ...
   <app-layout>